Coronavirus Job Retention Scheme

 - Letter template to send to staff

 - Announcement script (if required)

 What is the Coronavirus Job Retention Scheme (CJRS)?

 The CJRS is a Government scheme whereby employers, who would have been forced to lay off workers as a result of the Coronavirus, will be able to ‘furlough’ workers during the affected period.
 The employer will then be able to access support from the government through a government grant which will assist the employer in paying the workers during the period in which they are furloughed.
 Payments will be backdated to 01 March 2020 if required, and can cover affected workers who were employed on or before 19 March 2020 and continue to be employed.
-The government has initially stated that the CJRS will run for a period of 3 months from 01 March 2020, however has stated that it will be extended if necessary.
+The government initially stated that the CJRS would run for a period of 3 months from 01 March 2020, however has subsequently stated that it will be extended in some form until September 2021 .

 HMRC will reimburse employers 80% of the wage costs of a furloughed worker, up to £2,500 per month.
 It is presently unclear whether the £2,500 cap refers to gross or net pay.
 When announcing this policy, the Chancellor of the Exchequer, Rishi Sunak, referred to the grant being just above the median income in the UK.
 The median income in the UK is just shy of £2,500 per month pre-tax and, as such, it would seem that his reference to the median income would indicate that it will only cover workers paid up to £2,500 per month pre-tax (£30,000 per annum), however the government have not confirmed this.